cybersader/awesome-cybersader/📁 50 - Cybersade/YLC 2024 Presentation/YLC 2024 Presentation.md

 	- There's 3 things you can do to immediately and drastically improve your longevity
 	- Can anyone guess those 3 things?
 		- Don't smoke
-		- Good sleep
+		- Sufficient and consistent sleep
 		- Minimize driving

+- All of these are affected by technology
+	- Smoking is advertised and propagated through technology
+	- The #1 thing that affects sleep is technology and media
+	- ~1/3 of car crashes happen because of distractions with technology
+	- Even your nutrition options are greatly affected by technology
 	- All 3 of them are affected by data privacy even if only in an indirect way

+- High-school friends who died in car crashes
 	- In just my high school years, I had 2 friends who died in car crashes.
 	- The first guy I skateboarded and played baseball with.
-The person driving was distracted and didn't notice the stop sign and approaching vehicles
+The person driving was distracted and didn't notice the stop sign and approaching vehicles.
 	- The other one went nearly head-on into a telephone pole.
-The person in that passenger seat was an x-girlfriend.
+The person in that passenger seat was a closer friend.

+- Who's to blame?
+	- Do you blame the people who couldn't use the technology correctly
+	- At what point do you start pointing your fingers at companies?
+What about the government?

--
+- WWHF
+	- There's been tons of times just in my life that I've noticed the how the internet can be a wild west
+	- We see technology as this safe, rubber band-like thing that will bounce back or get back on the tracks when it starts to go off course.
+That's not how it works though.

+- Crowdstrike incident and people not being able to access hospitals
+	- I couldn't access gas at a gas station without cash

-- Stories
+- Other stories
 	- Getting Adobe software free
 	- People hacking in video games
 	- I sat next to a hacker in high-school - full blown nerd and everything